triton-inference-server/server/docs/client.rst

 ================

-The inference server *client libraries* make it easy to communicate with the TensorRT Inference Server from your C++ or Python application.
+The inference server *client libraries* make it easy to communicate with the Triton Inference Server from your C++ or Python application.
 Using these libraries you can send either HTTP or GRPC requests to the server to check status or health and to make inference requests.
 These libraries also support using system and CUDA shared memory for